HwHgoo/Gredis/README.md

 ## Goal of this project

-- Implement Redis server and client in Golang
+- Implement Redis server in Golang
 - Deeper dive into Redis and Golang